hothanhxuan/hothanhxuan/README.md

 - HOOZING The Best Sales Team of the Year 2020: based on sales performance, sales operations, and professional work ethics.
 - HOOZING The Best Leasing Team – Q23 – 2020

 ---

+### **Sales and Business Development (Full-time)**
+**Engtalk English Center**, Ho Chi Minh City, Vietnam
+*Sep 2018 – Jun 2019*
+Responsible for building and standardizing sales and marketing operations for the educational start-up.
+•   Generated leads by developing educational marketing content, university scholarship campaigns, and social media marketing initiatives.
+•   Successfully converted inbound leads into sales, ensuring a 100% class fulfillment rate that aligned with the center’s class opening plans

+---